German-English Public Schools

 In 1873 a resolution was reported by the Joint Committee on Education of the City Council of Baltimore and unanimously adopted by both branches requesting the Board of School Commissioners ‘to consider the propriety of introducing the study of the German language in the public schools of the city.
 The matter was referred to a special committee of the Board.
 They reported that it was inexpedient to introduce the study of the language in the Grammar Schools and that the best method would be to establish separate schools in which the English and German languages could be simultaneously taught.

 Around this time, they established one school as a sort of test.
 Anyone who wished to learn the German language with their English studies would be eligible for enrollment.
 Almost immediately upon its establishment several hundred pupils applied for admission.
 The following year two additional schools were established.
 About 1500 pupils entered within weeks of their opening.
 Of these students all but five were pay students.
-The fee at the time was a $4 book fee per annum.
+The fee at the time was a $4 book fee per year.

 * English German School, No. 1, Biddle Street, near Fremont.
-9 Teachers.
-575 Scholars.

 A. T. King, Principal.